3rn3st0707/armonia-expuesta/docs/armonia/arm2.md

 &nbsp;               C#m                      E
 &nbsp;Lay down your arms and love me peacefully yeah &nbsp;C#m                            F#m
-&nbsp;Use your arms for squeezin' and please
+&nbsp;Use your arms for sque ezin' and please
 &nbsp;                           E
 &nbsp;I'm the one that loves you so
 &nbsp;      E                   <span class="magentaDom">G#7</span>